ContinuityControl/continuitycontrol.github.io/_posts/2014-09-03-two-factor-auth-ftw.md

 we plan on adding it as a per-client or per-user feature by the end of this year.
 Keep you eye out for this feature announcement!

+### P.P.S.

+The [password list](https://raw.githubusercontent.com/hackappcom/ibrute/master/passlist.txt) used for the hack is laughable.
+In addition to Two-factor authentication these users need a lesson in [choosing good passwords](http://www.bu.edu/infosec/howtos/how-to-choose-a-password/)

 ##### :wq

+[^1]: Ben pointed out that Two-factor auth may not be available for the Apple service used for the attack.
+I've tried to find a definitive answer on this but no luck.